arjunbothra1/MLCPTE/README.md

 python3.8 machine_learning.py
 To generate the rfc.pickle and rfr.pickle models automatically, or run all of the lines in machine_learning_code.ipynb manually to get the same results.

 These models should be placed in a folder along with the element_data.txt file.
 This folder will serve as the primary working directory, and any of the ML-CP code files will work here to generate ML-CP data.
+A file called "IMAGES" should be created within this file to house generated images.